cirosantilli/cirosantilli.github.io/interests.md

 - two children to keep the world going.
 Or immortality tech, but I think that is harder and borderline transhumanist :-)
 - high speed computer and Internet

-Once a person has that, he can learn, teach and create whatever he wants.
-Or play video games all day long if he so wishes.
+Once a person has that, they can learn, teach and create whatever they want.
+Or play video games all day long if they wish.

 I don't think I will live to see this, so I content myself with helping it happen faster by increasing the efficiency of the world as I can.